carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 <img src="../fig/E08-04-crop-raster-crop-fields.png" title="Raster cropped by crop fields" width="512" style="display: block; margin: auto;" />

  ## Challenge: crop raster data with a specific code
-> In the column "gewascode" of `fields`, you can find the code representing the type of plant grown in each field.
+> In the column "gewascode" (translated as "crop code") of `fields`, you can find the code representing the types of plants grown in each field.
 Can you:
 > 1. Select the fields with "gewascode" equal to `257`;
 > 2. Crop the raster `raster_clip_box` with the selected fields;
 > 3. Visualize the cropped image.